High Court of Malawi - 2002

 7 August 2002

-Court reduced a manifestly excessive five-year sentence for attempted burglary to one year, applying sentencing principles for attempts.
+Court reduced excessive five‑year sentence for attempted burglary to one year, stressing sentencing principles and offender/circumstance mitigation.

 7 August 2002

-Conviction based mainly on visual identification without adequate Turnbull-style caution and analysis is unsafe; conviction and sentence set aside.
+Conviction based on visual identification without adequate Turnbull warnings and flawed alibi assessment is unsafe.

 7 August 2002